Childhood Non-Hodgkin Lymphoma

 How is non-Hodgkin lymphoma treated in a child?

-Treatment will depend on the type and stage.
-NHL can be treated with any of the below:
+Treatment will depend on the lymphoma type and stage.
+NHL can be treated with any

-- Chemotherapy.
-These are medicines that kill cancer cells or stop them from growing.
-They may be
+Chemotherapy.
+Medicines that kill cancer cells or stop them from growing are used for this treatment.

-- High-dose chemotherapy with a stem cell transplant.
-Young blood cells (stem cells) are taken from the child or from someone else.
+High-dose chemotherapy with a stem cell transplant.
+Young blood cells (called stem cells) are taken from the child or from someone else.
 The

-child is then given a large amount of chemotherapy medicine.
-This causes damage to
+child is then given a large amount of chemotherapy to damage or destroy the bone marrow.